DETAILED ACTION

 Additionally, Nadeau et al. teaches the dry ingredient composition may comprise calcium [Col. 9, Ln.
 44] and calcium sequestrants, specifically sodium tripolyphosphate.
 [Col. 4, Ln.
 15-17] The instant specification teaches that the sequestrant agents present in the starting material used in step a) can bind free calcium ions, and preferred sequestrant agents comprise polyphosphates.
 [Pg.
 23, Ln.
 28-33] Therefore, the composition taught by Nadeau et al. would comprise bound calcium ions in the pre-gel mixture.

 The food product is subsequently processed, according to Nadeau et al., by extrusion [Col. 7, Line 64] and a multi-dimensional dicer [Col. 8, Line 2].
 Skibsted et al. presents the well-known concept of syneresis, wherein liquid oozes out of food, including gels.
 [Page 324, Par.
 1] One way in which syneresis can be induced is the mechanical breaking or cutting of gel structures, thereby exposing the trapped liquid.
 [Page 335, Par.
-1] The process of chopping the extruded jellified composition as described by Nadeau et al. would result in liquid being expulsed from the composition.
+1] The process of chopping the extruded jellified composition as described by Nadeau et al. would result in liquid being expulsed from the composition and the act of cutting applies greater than atmospheric pressure to the composition.

-Nadeau et al. is silent to the limitations of the amount of liquid expulsed, setting the gel in the absence of added calcium ions, and to adding an organic acid as recited in step b of claim 1, but does teach adjusting the pH in order to control the gelation reaction of the composition.
+Nadeau et al. is silent to the limitations of the amount of liquid expulsed, to causing gelation to occur in the absence of an added external calcium salt, and to adding an organic acid as recited in step b of claim 1, but does teach adjusting the pH in order to control the gelation reaction of the composition.
 [Col. 6, Lines 21-22]

 Popp et al. presents an invention related to the production of a gelled food concentrate in the form of a semi-solid gel.
 [Page 4, Line 8] In a preferred embodiment of the invention, the product comprises alginate described as a salt-sensitive gum, [Page 11, Line 21-22] wherein the gum is set in the absence of calcium ions.
 [Page 3, Lines 25-32] Additionally, Popp et al. states that the gum provides a textural benefit, preferably between pH of 3.5 and 5.5 in water at 20°C. [Page 10, Lines 21-23] Popp proceeds to state that it is well known in the art to adjust the pH by adding an organic acid, and provides examples such as citric acid.
 [Page 26, Lines 26-29] This reads on the limitation of claim 1 in step b of adding one or more organic acids to the pre-gel mixture.